AerE361/AerE-361-Bash-examples/README.md

 This repo has example scripts to illustrate various commands you can use in making your own Bash scripts.
 Below is a listing of the scripts and an overview of what they each do.

+### Directions
+Clone this directory to your Linux setup of choice.
+Then use bash <script-name> to run the script you want to run.
+If you are doing this in Repl.it, the Run command won't work.
+Instead, either from the Console or the Shell, use the same command.

 ```
 main.sh - Hello World scripts